 Accept any of the following:

---pr auto)--watch) unless you are intentionally doing a one-shot diagnostic snapshot.--watch).actions list in the JSON response.diagnose_ci_failure is present, inspect failed run logs and classify the failure.process_review_comment is present, inspect surfaced review items and decide whether to address them.retry_failed_checks is present, rerun failed jobs with --retry-failed-now.retry_failed_checks are present, prioritize review feedback first; a new commit will retrigger CI, so avoid rerunning flaky checks on the old SHA unless you intentionally defer the review change.gh pr view) in addition to CI and review state.--watch before pausing to patch/commit/push, relaunch --watch yourself in the same turn immediately after the push (do not wait for the user to re-invoke the skill).stop_pr_closed appears, or a user-help-required blocker is reached.--watch process running and then end the turn as if monitoring were complete.python3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --oncepython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --watchpython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --retry-failed-nowpython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr <number-or-url> --onceUse gh commands to inspect failed runs before deciding to rerun.
+--pr auto)--watch) unless you are intentionally doing a one-shot diagnostic snapshot.--watch).actions list in the JSON response.diagnose_ci_failure is present, inspect failed run logs and classify the failure.process_review_comment is present, inspect surfaced published review items and decide whether to address them.retry_failed_checks is present, rerun failed jobs with --retry-failed-now.retry_failed_checks are present, prioritize review feedback first; a new commit will retrigger CI, so avoid rerunning flaky checks on the old SHA unless you intentionally defer the review change.gh pr view) alongside CI.--watch before pausing to patch/commit/push, relaunch --watch yourself in the same turn immediately after the push (do not wait for the user to re-invoke the skill).stop_pr_closed appears or a user-help-required blocker is reached.
+A green + review-clean + mergeable PR is a progress milestone, not a reason to stop the watcher while the PR is still open.--watch process running and then end the turn as if monitoring were complete.python3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --oncepython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --watchpython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr auto --retry-failed-nowpython3 .codex/skills/babysit-pr/scripts/gh_pr_watch.py --pr <number-or-url> --onceUse gh commands to inspect failed runs before deciding to rerun.

 Prefer treating failures as flaky/unrelated when logs show transient infra/external issues (timeouts, runner provisioning failures, registry/network outages, GitHub Actions infra errors).